Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 (4) The applicant’s valid California driver’s license number or valid California identification card number issued by the Department of Motor Vehicles, or a copy of the applicant’s military identification with orders indicating that the individual is stationed in California.

-(5) The signature or electronic signature of the applicant and the date of such signature.
+(5) The signature of the applicant and the date of such signature.

 (c) Furnishing a fictitious name or address, knowingly furnishing any incorrect information, or knowingly omitting any information required to be provided for the form described in subdivision (b) is punishable as a misdemeanor.

-(d) The department shall establish a fee for submission of the form described in this section and an additional fee for each additional firearm.
-This fee shall not exceed the reasonable and actual costs of processing the form electronically submitted pursuant to this section.
+(d) The department shall establish a fee for submission of the form described in subdivision (a) and an additional fee for each additional firearm.
+This fee shall not exceed the reasonable and actual costs of processing the form submitted pursuant to this section.
 The department may annually review and adjust this fee to fully fund, but not exceed, these costs.

-(f) Upon receipt of a completed application submitted pursuant to this section and any required fee, the department shall examine its records, as well as those records that it is authorized to request from the State Department of State Hospitals pursuant to Section 8104 of the Welfare and Institutions Code, to determine if the purchaser is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm.
+(e) Upon receipt of a completed application submitted pursuant to this section and any required fee, the department shall examine its records, as well as those records that it is authorized to request from the State Department of State Hospitals pursuant to Section 8104 of the Welfare and Institutions Code, and records available to the department in the National Instant Criminal Background Check System, to determine if the purchaser is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm.

-(g) (1) A person not otherwise required to report the destruction or disposal of a firearm, may report the destruction or disposal of that firearm to the department, electronically or by prepaid mail, in a manner and format prescribed by the department.
+(f) (1) A person not otherwise required to report the destruction, disposal, dispossession, relinquishment, or transfer of a firearm, may report the destruction, disposal, dispossession, relinquishment, or transfer of that firearm to the department, in a manner and format prescribed by the department.

-(2) A person who moves out of this state with a firearm may report their move to the department, electronically or by prepaid mail, in a manner and format prescribed by the department.
+(2) A person who moves out of this state with a firearm and is no longer a resident of this state may report their move to the department, in a manner and format prescribed by the department.

 Section 30510 of the Penal Code is amended to read: